abxvn/blocks/packages/resolve/README.md

 ### Resolves wildcard modules

-> For now we only support resolving wildcard from node_modules (our use cases at TekuAsia).
+> For now we only support resolving wildcard from node_modules (our use cases).
 If you need extra features please open new issue with `enhancement` label

 For example, to resolve all modules belonging to [`@teku`](https://teku.asia) organization
 ```js